Bank of Canada: Bank of Canada's balance sheet

 The bank has a zero book value policy on its balance sheet—matching total assets to total liabilities—and transfers any equity above this amount as a dividend to the Government of Canada.
 As of 30 December 2015, the Bank of Canada owned C$95 billion in Government of Canada debt.
 It had a net income in 2014 of $1.039 billion.
 The Bank of Canada matches its liabilities of $76 billion in currency outstanding, $23 billion in deposits from the government and $3.5 billion in other liabilities—to its assets owning $95 billion in Government of Canada debt and $7.5 billion in other assets.
 Banknotes in circulation have increased from $70 billion at the end of 2014 to $76 billion at the end of 2015.
 The Bank of Canada lists cash on its 2014 balance sheet at $8.4 million in currency and foreign deposits.
-The Bank of Canada's books are audited by external auditors who are appointed by the Cabinet on the recommendation of the minister of finance and not by the auditor general of Canada.
+The Bank of Canada's books are audited by external auditors who are appointed by the Governor in Council on the recommendation of the minister of finance.

-Response to 2007–08 financial crisis
+Response to the 2008 financial crisis

 The Bank of Canada 2008 balance sheet expanded to $78.3 billion from $53.7 billion from the previous year (an increase of roughly 50%), as the bank created new money to fund emergency loans to Canada’s major banks by purchasing their assets on a temporary basis.
-After the financial crisis, these emergency asset purchases were unwound and the value of the assets deducted from the central bank's balance sheet.
+After the 2008 financial crisis, these emergency asset purchases were unwound and the value of the assets deducted from the central bank's balance sheet.
 This central bank transaction was referenced under "securities purchased for resale" from Canada's major banks.
 It was termed advances to members of the Canadian Payments Association and were liquidity loans made under the bank's standing liquidity facility as well as term advances made under the bank's commitment to provide term liquidity to the Canadian financial system.